senekor/ec2hx/README.md

 TODO:

-- add more relevant examples for snapshot testing and analyse the output (linux kernel!)

 - release: crate metadata (v1.0), dist and binstall setup, publish to crates.io

 - `indent_style` and `indent_size` are currently expected to both be present.